skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Launch Posit Workbench

-We can then start our data exploration using Posit Workbench.
+We can now start exploring the data using Posit Workbench.
-You can find Posit Workbench as a Snowflake Native Application, and use it to connect to your database.
+You can find Posit Workbench as a Snowflake Native Application and use it to connect to your database.

 #### Step 1: Navigate to Apps